 You are here:Home1/Visit2/Access & Tips for Visiting

 The Valentine’s campus, including the historic Wickham House, all bathrooms and the Valentine garden are fully accessible by wheelchair.
-The museum’s 10th street entrance (off the parking lot) has a wheelchair accessible ramp.
+The museum’s 10th street entrance has a wheelchair accessible ramp.
+If you would benefit from wheelchair accessible parking or have any questions about visiting and accessibility, please call our front desk at (804) 649-0711 xt 301 and we will be happy to help.
 The museum also has two standard wheelchairs available to borrow for visitor convenience.

 We love families!
 Admission for children under 18 always is free.
 Strollers are welcome in all galleries and an unattended coat room is available to store other bulky items.
 Public restrooms are equipped with changing tables.

 An activity book is available for all children at the front desk to use as you explore the museum.

 Find Wicky the Wickham House Rat!
 On your visit keep your eyes peeled for Wicky, our resident rodent historian, in the galleries.
 If you spot Wicky, let our front desk staff know and win a prize!

 Spaces to take a break: Should you need a break, the museum has a number of quiet spaces you can visit, including the Valentine Garden.

 The Valentine offers Spanishexhibition materials for our core exhibition This Is Richmond, Virginia, located at the entrance to the galleries.
 Tours in Spanish can be arranged with two weeks notice by email@example.com.

 American Sign Language interpretation for events and tours is available with two weeks notice by firstname.lastname@example.org.

 Service animals are welcome on the museum grounds and in the building.